LELEC210X/LELEC210X/INSTALL.md

 ### Ubuntu - STM32Cube IDE additional package

-If Ubuntu-20.04 is your host system and thus STM32CubeIDE is installed on it, you might need to install a package in order to flash the MCU.
+If Ubuntu is your host system and thus STM32CubeIDE is installed on it, you might need to install a package in order to flash the MCU.
 To do so:

 ```bash
 sudo apt-get install libncurses5